The Magic System

 Tally and Threshold

 Tally Recovery: A wizard’s tally “heals” over time.
 The starting recovery rate is 5 points per day, with recovery occurring at sunrise.
-A wizard can improve his recovery rate by taking the Rapid Magical Recovery advantage (p.
-79), if the GM
+A wizard can improve his recovery rate by taking the Extra Magical Ability advantage (below).
+No other traits reduce tally in any way.

 Casting Spells

-Once you have the right Slot active, casting spells takes a number of concentrate maneuvers (usually 1 concentrate for most spells), making an IQ Check or a Thaumatology check (with standard penalties for range based on the spell), and spending the required Tally (99% of the it's 1).
+To cast a spell, you must take a number of concentrate maneuvers (usually 1 concentrate for most spells), making an IQ Check or a Thaumatology check (with standard penalties for range based on the spell), and spending the required Tally (99% of the time it's 1).
 During the concentrate actions, you are chanting and making various mystical gestures with one of your hands.

 Your spell list are Sorcery Spells, with the following modifiers: Requires skill check (-10%), Requires Grimoire (-10%), Requires Gestures (-10%); Requires Magic Words (-10%); Can only use Tally (-10%), Required Disadvantage (-10%).